I5UCC/VRCTextboxSTT/README.md

   - ~1GB of available VRAM<br>
 - SteamVR (IF ran in VR, no Oculus support as of now.)

-# Features
-- Customizable button
-  - You can bind the button to start transcription to any action that SteamVR allows you to set.
-  - You can bind it to any key on your keyboard.
-- Audio feedback for each step in the transcription.
-- Multi Language support. whisper supports around [100 different languages](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py#L10), with a few limitations.
-- Sending transcription to either VRChats Ingame Textbox allowing for use with any avatar, or to [KillFrenzyAvatarText](https://github.com/killfrenzy96/KillFrenzyAvatarText) that needs to be integrated to an avatar.
-You can use [Frosty704's Billboard](https://github.com/Frosty704/Billboard) to add a speech bubble to your avatar.
-- Free to use as of the [GPL-3.0 license](https://github.com/I5UCC/VRCTextboxSTT/blob/main/LICENSE)

 # How to use

 - Activate OSC in VRChat: <br/><br/>
 ![EnableOSC](https://user-images.githubusercontent.com/43730681/172059335-db3fd6f9-86ae-4f6a-9542-2a74f47ff826.gif)
 - Run the program.